mui/material-ui/docs/data/base/components/menu/menu.md

 ```

 The MenuUnstyled components can be used to create custom menus.
-It renders a list of items and allows mouse and keyboard navigation through them.
+It renders a list of items in a popup and allows mouse and keyboard navigation through them.

 When not customized, the MenuItem renders a plain `ul` element.